netcraftsmen/semaphore/README.md

 # semaphore

-**Semaphore**: a system of sending messages by holding the arms or two flags or poles in certain positions according to an alphabetic code.
+Project name, **Semaphore**: a system of sending messages by holding the arms or two flags or poles in certain positions according to an alphabetic code.

 ## Title
 Introduction to network telemetry using Apache Kafka in Confluent Cloud.